top of page

 Bringing their expertise and network to Let’s Talk Games means even richer insights, better industry connections, and more exciting opportunities for you, the audience.

-Join us at The Spa Centre, Royal Leamington Spa, on 11 February 2026 for a day of creativity, connection, and insight into what it takes to build a career in games.
+Join us at The Spa Centre, Royal Leamington Spa, on February 11th 2026 for a day of creativity, connection, and insight into what it takes to build a career in games.

 Let’s Talk Games isn’t just a conference, it’s a celebration of creativity, community, and the people behind the games we love.